How To Efficiently Track Sales Activities & Sales Orders With a Sales Tracker

 • Number of leads generated: Do you know how many leads you currently have in your sales pipeline?
 Knowing the number of generated leads for a given period of time is essential for understanding what sales opportunities are in front of your sales reps.

-• Time spent lead prospecting: The amount of time it takes to find a lead versus the amount of profit that leads brings in helps you gauge whether your lead prospecting efforts are worth it, or need to be optimized.
+• Time spent on lead prospecting: The amount of time it takes to find a lead versus the amount of profit that leads bring in helps you gauge whether your lead prospecting efforts are worth it, or need to be optimized.

 New vs. Returning Customer Sales